Nitrospace2520/HTML-CSS-JavaScript_Projects/README.md

 ## Sixth Project : `Guess The Number`

 Here you have 10 guesses in which you have to guess the right number from 1 to 100.

+## Seventh Project : `Todo List`

+Here one can add their routine tasks for a better work-ethic